Pogoń Oleśnica

-Pogoń Oleśnica is a Polish multi-sports club based in Oleśnica, Poland.
+Pogoń Oleśnica is a Polish multi-sports club based in Oleśnica.
 It was founded in 1945.
 The team's official colors are white, blue and amaranth red.
-The club is best known for their football team that played at the second level of Polish association football during the 1994/95 season.
+The club is best known for their football team that played at the second level of Polish association football during the 1994–95 season.

 History

 The club was established on 12 May 1945 and is, therefore, the oldest Polish sports club in Lower Silesia.
 Originally called Kolejarz, the current name was adopted after a merger with Włókniarz by the end of 1955.

 League history

 In 1983, the Pogoń football team was promoted to the third division, where the club spent the next 6 seasons.
 Pogoń was relegated in 1989 but the team won promotion back to the third level one year later.
 In 1994, the club finished first in the third division winning promotion to the II liga.

 During its only season at the second tier, Pogoń finished last out of 18 teams in the western group of the second division.

 Pogoń went on to participate in the III liga until 2002, achieving mostly mid-table results.
-However, in the 2001/02 season, 12th place out of 18 teams wasn't enough to secure a place in the third division and Pogoń was relegated to the fourth level.
-In 2007/08, Pogoń was ranked 6th and thus was moved to the new III liga.
+However, in the 2001–02 season, 12th place out of 18 teams wasn't enough to secure a place in the third division and Pogoń was relegated to the fourth level.
+In 2007–08, Pogoń was ranked 6th and thus was moved to the new III liga.
 There, the team played for the next two seasons.
 However, in September 2010, after participating in just 7 matches, the club withdrew, their results being annulled.

-In 2011, Pogoń joined the klasa okręgowa, the sixth level of association football in Poland, being promoted to the IV liga, the fifth division after just one season.
-The team has been playing at the fifth level ever since.
+In 2011, Pogoń joined the regional league, the sixth level of association football in Poland, before being promoted to the IV liga, the fifth division, after just one season.
+The team played at the fifth level until relegation in 2018.